datalayer/examples/mistral-instruct-tuning/README.md

 ## Answer after fine tuning (new fined-tuned model)

-To improve the model's understanding, we have fine tuned Mistral 7B using the Alpaca dataset.
-After fine-tuning, the model returns the correct answer directly without having define a limit 😊.
+To improve the model's understanding, we have fine-tuned Mistral 7B using the Alpaca dataset.
+After fine-tuning, the model returns the correct answer directly without having to define a limit 😊.

 ```
 ### Response: